komali2/blog/content/posts/taidong-indepth-tourism/index.md

 {{< figure src="woodfruitdrink.jpg" alt="A fruit tea drink" caption="All the drinks at the cafe were really good." >}}
 {{< figure src="woodcoffee.jpg" alt="Cold brewed coffee" caption="Local cold brewed coffee, very strong." >}}

 The cafe owner's dream for the village is for more young people to come back.
-She's not sure what they could do, or how the village could accomomdate a huge influx of people if it involved buildling more housing.
+She's not sure what they could do, or how the village could accommodate a huge influx of people if it involved building more housing.
 She says it's difficult to think of ways to make money.

 {{< figure src="woodcat.jpg" alt="A cat" caption="They had cafe kittens." >}}